Old Summer Palace: Overview

-Together, they covered an area of 3.5 km2(2.2mi), almost five times the size of the Forbidden City grounds and eight times the size of the Vatican City.
-Hundreds of structures, such as halls, pavilions, temples, galleries, gardens, lakes and bridges, stood on the grounds.
+Together, they covered an area of 3.5 km2, almost five times the size of the Forbidden City grounds and eight times the size of Vatican City.
+Hundreds of structures, such as halls, pavilions, temples, galleries, and bridges, stood on the grounds.

 In addition, hundreds of examples of Chinese artwork and antiquities were stored in the halls, along with unique copies of literary works and compilations.
 Several famous landscapes of southern China had been reproduced in the Imperial Gardens.

 Location

 The palace was built on a site abundant in fresh water, near the Jade Spring Hill.
 The region was renowned for its beautiful landscape.
 Country homes were built here beginning in the 13th century, during the rule of the Yuan dynasty, then in the 16th-century Li Wei of the Ming Dynasty built the Qinghua Yuan estate at the site.

 Western mansions

 The most visible architectural remains of the Old Summer Palace can be found in the Western mansions (Xiyang Lou) section of 18th-century European-style palaces, fountains and formal gardens.
 These structures, built partly of stone but mainly with a Chinese infrastructure of timber columns, coloured tiles and brick walls, were planned and designed by the Jesuit Giuseppe Castiglione with Michel Benoist responsible for the fountains and waterwork.
 Qianlong Emperor became interested in the architectural project after seeing an engraving of a European fountain, and employed Castiglione and Benoist to carry out the work to satisfy his taste for exotic buildings and objects.

 Western-style palaces, pavilion, aviaries, a maze, fountains, basins, and waterworks as well as perspective paintings organized as an outdoor theatre stage were constructed.
 A striking clock fountain was placed in front of the largest palace, the Haiyan Tang.
-The fountain had twelve animals of the Chinese zodiac that spouted water in turn every 2 hours, but all spouting water in concert at noon.
+The fountain had twelve animals of the Chinese zodiac that spouted water in turn every 2 hours, with all spouting water in concert at noon.
 These European-style buildings however only occupied an area along the back of the Garden of Eternal Spring that was small compared to the overall area of the gardens.
 More than 95% of the Imperial Gardens were made up of Chinese-style buildings.
 There were also a few buildings in Tibetan and Mongol styles, reflecting the diversity of the Qing Empire.